alastria/alastria-identity/README.md

 # ALASTRIA IDENTITY 0.1
 Self-sovereign identity (SSI) implementation on Alastria network.

-At this moment, this solution is being developed and tested for Quorum (Geth) on Alastria T-Network.
-More information about its nodes and the network in the [alastria-node repository](https://github.com/alastria/alastria-node).
-In the future, the objetive is that this works with other Alastria networks: Parity, Hyperledger Fabric...
+At this moment, this solution is being developed and tested for Quorum (Geth) on the Alastria T-Network.
+More information about its nodes and the network can be found in the [alastria-node repository](https://github.com/alastria/alastria-node).
+In the future, the objetive is that this works with other Alastria networks such as Parity or Hyperledger Fabric.

-A mobile Alastria Wallet on IONIQ has been developed as a reference implementation to exploit and explore the self-sovereign identity concept.
+A mobile Alastria Wallet on IONIC has been developed as a reference implementation to exploit and explore the self-sovereign identity concept.
 It has the logic for managing credentials to be stored and sended when required.
 Also, the app asks for user aceptance.
 Code is available on the [alastria-wallet repository](https://github.com/alastria/alastria-wallet).

 To interact with the identity contracts, there is a library to use from the wallet in the [alastria-identity-lib repository](https://github.com/alastria/alastria-identity-lib).